Connect with others who understand.

 If the tissue is cancerous, the cells will be analyzed to determine whether they are positive or negative for estrogen, progesterone, or human epidermal growth factor receptor 2 (HER2) receptors.
 The results of this analysis decide the molecular subtype of the cancer.

-Genomic tests such as Oncogene DX will evaluate genes in the cancer cells and provide detailed predictions about how the tumor is likely to grow, how effective some treatments will be, and the odds of the tumor returning later on.
+Genomic tests such as Oncotype DX will evaluate genes in the cancer cells and provide detailed predictions about how the tumor is likely to grow, how effective some treatments will be, and the odds of the tumor returning later on.

 All updates must be accompanied by text or a picture.

-Get the latest articles about breast cancer sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
-Learn more about her here
+Learn more about her here.

 Recent Articles

-Chemotherapy for Metastatic Breast Cancer: What To Expect
+Chemotherapy for Breast Cancer: What To Expect, How Long It Lasts, and More

 Thank you for subscribing!